johnsonjh/dps8m-proxy/README.md

 ### Invocation

-* The `proxy` command can be invoked with the following command-line
+* The `proxy` command can be invoked with the following command‑line
   arguments:

 ```